ynux/nomad-terraform-elasticstack/nomad_prepare/README.md

 Using ansible 2.8.1

-Before we can really start the nomad jobs, the cluster needs [task drivers](https://www.nomadproject.io/docs/drivers/index.html) on client nodes, some system settings, some software and some files.
+Before we can start the nomad jobs, the cluster needs [task drivers](https://www.nomadproject.io/docs/drivers/index.html) on client nodes, some system settings, some software and some files.

-For the Elastic Stack components, this means:
+For the Elastic Stack components, this means that the nodes need:
 * elasticsearch: docker, plus some system prereqs and a data directory
-* kibana, logstash: docker, plus pipeline config
+* kibana, logstash: docker, plus pipeline config for logstash
-* curator: binaries, config, and chroot change
+* curator: binaries, config, and chroot change in the nomad config
-* filebeat installed directly, not under nomad control, install on nomad clients and servers
+* filebeat will be installed directly, not under nomad control, install on nomad clients and servers
-* connect services with consul dns
+* and we have to integrate the consul dns if we want to use the service names

 Remarks:
 * I'm not really attaching volumes to the elasticsearch servers - not persistent, not for production.
 * We pin 3 elasticsearch nodes to 3 nomad nodes (job constraint)
 * We deploy only 1 logstash instance
 * For a real life setup, you may want to be able to see your logs even when your nomad cluster is gone.
 In this case, install a second filebeat instance to send them to another elastic stack
+* The playbooks copy the Nomad Job Definitions (hcl-files) to all nomad nodes, this is just for convenience (nomad installed, everything accessible, quick troubleshooting)

 #### Prepare ansible